bitfield/gotestdox/README.md

 ```
  ✔ Relevant is true for test pass or fail events (0.00s)
- ✔ Relevant is false for other events (0.00s)
+ ✔ Relevant is false for non pass fail events (0.00s)
 ```

 # Why